ietf-wg-acme/acme/draft-ietf-acme.md

 depending on whether it has interacted with a domain before, and how.
 For
 example:

-* New domain with no known certificates: Domain Validation (DVSNI or Simple HTTP)
+* New domain with no known certificates: Domain Validation (HTTP or TLS SNI)
 * Domain for which known certs exist from other CAs: DV + Proof of Possession of previous CA-signed key
 * Domain with a cert from this CA, lost account key: DV + PoP of ACME-certified